Polyaspartic Polyurea Mississauga, Hamilton, Ancaster, and Burlington

 The Use (penetrating coat vs. super-adhesion)

-In a nutshell, the polyurea-polyaspartic coating is a much more resistant and flexible material than epoxy.
+In a nutshell, the polyurea-polyaspartics coating is a much more resistant and flexible material than epoxy, making it an ideal choice for garage floor coating.
 Its coating system penetrates the concrete layers.
 That is the reason why it will not produce yellowing on the surface.